 The Bond University Student Association (BUSA) provides independent advocacy services to students by way of advice, information, support, and assistance on a wide range of topics, issues and decisions that may adversely affect students.
-BUSA representatives have extensive knowledge of Bond University Regulations and Policies as well as relevant legislation that drives decision-making.
+BUSA representatives have extensive knowledge of Bond University Policies as well as relevant legislation that drives decision-making.

 Student Advocates will

 - uphold impartiality and independence from the University’s decision makers